Are you tired of hearing conflicting opinions on the importance of backtesting in trading?

 Risk Management

-When you backtest your strategy, you would be able to know the risk associated with it.
+When you backtest your strategy, you will be able to know the risk associated with it.

 It also allows you to see the potential result that your strategy can yield per setup.